sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Clause operators/Aggregation/content.rst

      - | a condition (*boolean* expression) at component level, having only Components
        | of the input Data Sets as operands (and possibly constants), to be fulfilled
        | by the groups of Data Points: only groups for which *havingCondition* evaluates
-       | to TRUE appear in the result.
+       | to true appear in the result.
 The *havingCondition* refers to the groups
        | specified through the *groupingClause*, therefore it must invoke aggregate operators
        | (e.g. **avg, count, max**..., see also the section Aggregate invocation).
        | A correct example of *havingCondition* is: